liamsain/liamsain.github.io/index.md

 ## Risks
 It is sometimes easy to get carried away and write a reusable component that is used in many places that each expect the component to behave in slightly different ways.

-I've found that flags that change the look (and css class) of elements in the component are OK, but as the if statements rack up it might be best to create new components (which may, in turn, use parent component containing common styles and logic)
+I've found that flags that change the look (and css classes) of elements in the component are OK, but as the 'if' statements start to rack up it might be best to create new, smaller reusable components (which may, in turn, use parent component containing common styles and logic)

 One of the benefits of reusable components can also cause trouble.
 If you update one because one of its consumers requires specific functionality, you have to be careful not to break all other components that may be consuming the reusable component.
 Try to keep this in mind when deciding whether the write a component in a reusable way, and when choosing which other components are going to consume it